 Most accountants aspire to become a CPA, but doubts remain for other accounting qualifications such as the Certified Internal Auditor designation.

-Is CIA Worth it?
+Is the CIA worth it?
 Let’s take a look.

 The IIA is an established and respected organization in the IA niche.
 You don’t need to be a CIA to become a member, but many do.
 It has a lot of benefits in terms of networking opportunities, getting the latest updates in your niche, and as part of a global voice in the field of internal audit and compliance.

 Unlike the financial accounting and management accounting in which there are several certifications to choose from across the regions, there is only one single most important designation for the internal audit profession.
 The value of the CIA certification carries 100% when you move from one country to another.